-PE 499 Workshop in Physical Education (1-5 VAR) Prerequisite Approval of department head.
+PE 500 Workshop (1-5 VAR) Prerequisite Approval of program head.

-Accelerated course offered in large blocks of time not corresponding to the weekly meeting times of the regular course offerings.
+Graduate learning experience in physical education offered in large blocks of time not corresponding to the weekly meeting times of the regular course offerings.

 PE 522 Elementary School Physical Education 2(2-0) Prerequisite Graduate standing.